fggo/java/README.md

 		System.out.println("terminates program.");

-		// instances ready for gc
+		//instances are ready for garbage-collection
-		// expect finalize to be automatically called
-		// but sometimes it has to be manually called System.gc();
+		//finalize is expected to be called automatically, but it was called manually System.gc();
 		System.runFinalization();
 	}